cyberbotics/webots-doc/reference/rangefinder.md

 The `wb_range_finder_save_image()` function allows the user to save a `tag` image which was previously obtained with the `wb_range_finder_get_image()` function.
-The image is saved in a file in either PNG or JPEG format.
+The image can be saved in a file using the PNG, JPEG, or TIFF format.
 The image format is specified by the `filename` parameter.
 If `filename` is terminated by `.png`, the image format is PNG.
-If `filename` is terminated by `.jpg` or `.jpeg`, the image format is JPEG.
+Similarly, if `filename` is terminated by `.jpg` or `.jpeg`, the image format is JPEG.
+Lastly, if `filename` is terminated by `.tif` or `.tiff`, the image format is TIFF.
 Other image formats are not supported.
 The `quality` parameter is useful only for JPEG images.
 It defines the JPEG quality of the saved image.
 The `quality` parameter should be in the range 1 (worst quality) to 100 (best quality).
 Low quality JPEG files will use less disk space.
-For PNG images, the `quality` parameter is ignored.
+For PNG and TIFF images, the `quality` parameter is ignored.

 The return value of the `wb_range_finder_save_image()` is 0 in case of success.
 It is -1 in case of failure (unable to open the specified file or unrecognized